The core audit was a retrospective audit of service users admitted to an inpatient mental health service for anxiety

 13. Assessments include the use of an appropriately validated outcome measures (e.g.symptoms, level of functioning and/or disability) which are used to monitor, inform and evaluate treatment.

-The National Clinical Audit of Anxiety and Depression is in the process of developing a new data management system for the prospective audit that will begin in 2020.
-The tool has been developed for the purpose of continuous data collection so hospitals will be able to readily see how they are performing and where they can make improvements.
-The system will also readily generate charts to enable services to compare themselves regionally and nationally.
+The National Clinical Audit of Anxiety and Depression developed a new data management system for the prospective audit that was due to begin in 2020.
+The tool was developed for the purpose of continuous data collection so hospitals would be able to readily see how they are performing and where they can make improvements.
+The system would also readily generate charts to enable services to compare themselves regionally and nationally.

 The new tool was tested as part of a pre-pilot with two Trusts.
 This was followed by a full pilot with 10 hospitals in October 2019, which ran for two months.
-Each Trust was required to sample five patients discharged from 1 hospital consecutively from the starting date of 1 October 2018.
+Each Trust was required to sample 10 patients discharged from 1 hospital consecutively from the starting date of 1 October 2018.
 Feedback was gathered from everyone involved in the pilot, including experience of data extraction, data entry and QI functionality.